 F. (L) Describe how training services will be provided in accordance with WIOA Sec.
 134(c)(3)(G), the process and criteria for issuing individual training accounts.
 [WIOA Sec.
-108(b)(19)] This should include how contracts will be coordinated with the use of Individual Training Account's and how the LWDB will ensure informed customer choice in the selection of training programs.
+108(b)(19)] This should include how contracts will be coordinated with the use of Individual

-The WDB supports the use of the ITA to support the attainment of industry-recognized credentials in the area's high-demand occupational sectors of Business & Information Technology Services, Construction,
+Training Account's and how the LWDB will ensure informed customer choice in the selection of training programs.

-Healthcare, Advanced Manufacturing and Transportation & Logistics.
+The WDB supports the use of the ITA to support the attainment of industry-recognized credentials in the area's high-demand occupational sectors of Business & Information Technology Services, Construction, Healthcare, Advanced Manufacturing and Transportation & Logistics.
 Based on the educational attainment of the local area, the WDB realizes the importance of education and training.
 A smaller portion of the Green River Region has attained education beyond a two-year degree than the Commonwealth and the nation.
 Over 25% of individuals in the local area have a two-year degree or higher compared to 30.4% in the Commonwealth and 38.4% nationally.
 The Region exceeds the Commonwealth and the national figures among those with an educational attainment of a high school diploma or some college.
-The percentage of the Region with an Associate's degree is higher than that of the Commonwealth, however the percentage of the Region with a Bachelor's degree trails the Commonwealth by 3.5 percentage points.
+The percentage of the Region with a Bachelor's degree trails the Commonwealth by 3.5 percentage points.
 The Region trails national averages of individuals with a Bachelor's degree by 8.9 percentage points.
 Figure 14